Germany Travel FAQ

 Q. How can I use my cell phone in Germany?
 Is getting an eSIM the best option?

 A. Getting an eSIM is a popular option.
+You can also check with your provider to see if they offer a short-term international plan.
 Our guide here will help you decide what will work best for you.

 Q. Do Germans speak English?
 How much German should I know before I go?